Kijito 2008 Windpump

 A wind-powered groundwater pump.

-East Africa, primarily Kenya and Tanzania, with very limited global distribution.
+This product is currently distributed in East Africa, primarily Kenya and Tanzania, with very limited global distribution.

 Goal 6: Clean water and sanitation

-Can be ordered directly by contacting BHEL
+The product can be ordered directly by contacting BHEL.

 The Kijito 2008 windpump transmits power from the eccentrically placed rotor to the pump through a rocker to the pumprods.
 All rotating components run on ball and roller bearings, which require lubrication twice a year using a vehicle grease gun.
 The Kijito 2008 model specifications follow: